adamtow/geocuts/docs/English.md

 2. GeoCuts Setup

 ### Customize Shortcut
-The Customize Shortcuts screen will appear and ask you the following questions:
+First, the Customize Shortcut screen will appear and ask you the following questions:

 1. **Siri Language**: Used with the [Lock Detection](#lock-detection) feature, this is the language Siri will speak to you.
 2. **Siri Voice**: The voice Siri will use to speak the Lock Detection prompt.

 ![GeoCuts Customize Shortcut](https://adamtow.github.io/geocuts/images/geocuts-customize-shortcut.png)

->It may take a few seconds for Shortcuts to record your changes after tapping Done from the Customize Shortcuts and Shortcut Settings screens due to the large size of GeoCuts (almost 5,000 actions).
+> NOTE: It may take a few seconds for Shortcuts to record your changes after tapping Done from the Customize Shortcuts and Shortcut Settings screens due to the large size of GeoCuts (almost 5,000 actions).

 ### GeoCuts Setup
 Next, GeoCuts will ask you a series of setup questions.
 You can change all of these settings later in GeoCuts Settings.